Wheat Fields: Emotional turmoil

-He later had a period where he said that "the trouble I had in my head has considerably calmed...I am completely absorbed in that immense plain covered with fields of wheat against the hills boundless as the sea in delicate colors of yellow and green, the pale violet of the plowed and weeded earth checkered at regular intervals with the green of the flowering potato plants, everything under a sky of delicate blue, white, pink, and violet.
+After returning to Auvers he said: "the trouble I had in my head has considerably calmed...I am completely absorbed in that immense plain covered with fields of wheat against the hills boundless as the sea in delicate colors of yellow and green, the pale violet of the plowed and weeded earth checkered at regular intervals with the green of the flowering potato plants, everything under a sky of delicate blue, white, pink, and violet.
 I am almost too calm, a state that is necessary to paint all that."

-Four days after completing Wheat Fields after the Rain he shot himself in the Auvers wheat fields.
-Van Gogh died on July 29, 1890.
+Four days after completing Wheat Fields after the Rain he shot himself in the Auvers wheat fields, on July 29, 1890.